justeat/JustLog/README.md

 ## Log Sanitization

-As of 3.6.0, JustLog supports the implementation of a sanitize method that can be set within the client.
+JustLog supports the implementation of a sanitize method that can be set within the client.
 This method accepts two placeholder variables:

 - Message:  This variable concerns the log message that you wish to sanitize.
 - Log Type: This variable concerns the log level applied to the given log message.